mlabuda2/nf-tower-docs/docs/compute-envs/aws-batch.md

     !!! tip "Multiple credentials"
         You can create multiple credentials in your Tower environment.

-    !!! note "Container registry credentials"
-        From version 22.3, Tower supports the use of credentials for container registry services.
-These credentials can be created from the [Credentials](../credentials/overview.md/#container-registry-credentials) tab.

 7. Select a **Region**, for example "eu-west-1 - Europe (Ireland)".

 8. Enter the S3 bucket path created in the previous section to the **Pipeline work directory** field, e.g. `s3://unique-tower-bucket`.